-This information applies to websites, pages embedded on websites, social media, and domain names.
+This information applies to websites, pages embedded on websites, and domain names.

-- All content and information must: - o Be relevant to and support your SMART objectives; - Align with MFF SNAP-Ed messaging; - Be pre-approved by MFF before going "live"; - Approval by MDHHS may also be required. - Not promote or disparage specific products or food; and - Not link to other sites that promote or disparage specific products or food. - Appropriate nondiscrimination statements must be displayed on websites and web pages. - A process to regularly update the website must be outlined in a memo and on file with MFF.
-This memo should include: - Who will update the website/page; - How frequently it will be updated; - The time commitment to manage the website; and - A statement acknowledging that significant content changes require MFF review. - Evaluation of the usage and impact of website/page must be conducted: - Is the website/page doing what you want it to? - How many people are using the site? - What is the audience using it for? - Signed photo releases or documentation of legal use, permissions, or purchase of all photos used on the website must be on file.
+- All content and information must: - Be relevant to and support your program as outlined in your project summary included with your contract; - Align with MFF SNAP-Ed messaging; - Be pre-approved by MFF before going "live"; - Approval by MDHHS may also be required. - o Not promote or disparage specific products or food; and

+- Not link to other sites that promote or disparage specific products or food. - Appropriate nondiscrimination statements must be displayed on websites and web pages. - A process to regularly update the website must be outlined in a memo and on file with MFF.
+This memo should include: - Who will update the website/page; - How frequently it will be updated; - o The time commitment to manage the website; and - o A statement acknowledging that significant content changes require MFF review. - Evaluation of the usage and impact of website/page must be conducted: - o Is the website/page doing what you want it to? - o How many people are using the site? - o What is the audience using it for? - Signed photo releases or documentation of legal use, permissions, or purchase of all photos used on the website must be on file.

-- Purchasing host sites and domain names: - Host sites and domain names purchased or developed with SNAP-Ed funds carry a nonexclusive waiver-free right for public use. - If your program will use the domain name beyond the full scope of your SNAP-Ed work, you should purchase the domain with non-SNAP-Ed funds. - Websites should link to established, allowable, and evidence-based websites to convey nutrition information whenever possible.
+- Purchasing host sites and domain names: - Host sites and domain names purchased or developed with SNAP-Ed funds carry a nonexclusive waiver-free right for public use; and - o If your program will use the domain name beyond the full scope of your SNAP-Ed work, you should purchase the domain with non-SNAP-Ed funds. - Websites should link to established, allowable, and evidence-based websites to convey nutrition information whenever possible.
 Considering the many established, accredited resources in existence, time spent creating similar information may not be reimbursable.

-- Purchase of host sites and domain names if approved in your proposal and budget (see the first bullet in Considerations above); - Staff time or contractor to develop, maintain, and evaluate a website focused on the SNAP-Ed objectives approved in your proposal and budget; and - Purchase of reasonable and necessary tools and resources to support the development of your website (e.g., photos).
+- Purchase of host sites and domain names if approved in your project summary and budget included with your contract (see the first bullet in Considerations above); - Staff time or contractor to develop, maintain, and evaluate a website focused on the SNAP-Ed objectives approved in your project summary and budget included with your contract; and - Purchase of reasonable and necessary tools and resources to support the development of your website (e.g., photos).

-• Websites, web pages, or links that promote or disparage products, food, or organizations.
+Websites, web pages, or links that promote or disparage products, food, or organizations.

-Michigan Fitness Foundation SNAP-Ed FY 2019 Programming and Operations Manual
+Michigan Fitness Foundation SNAP-Ed FY 2020 Programming and Operations Manual